ashwanipal-7/gitFolder/README.md

 # gitFolder
-this is a demo folder for git usage in first time.
+this is a demo folder for git usage in first time...